Understanding the Types & Characteristics of Big Data

 3] Unstructured Data

-In storage, unstructured data has no apparent format.
+The third among the types of Big Data is unstructured data has no apparent format.
 Unstructured Big Data accounts for around 80% of the total volume of Big Data.
 Unstructured data is also further classified into machine-generated and human-generated categories based on its source.
 Machine-generated data accounts for all the satellite images, the scientific data from various experiments and radar data captured by various facets of technology.
 Human-generated unstructured data is what comes from mobile data, social media, and websites.

 - Geo-spatial data